Pepiloto/WorkshopDiscordBotNodeEpitech/Part1_basics.md

     * Display name (user's current server nickname, if any)
     * User account creation date

-1) Create a `!nick` command that changes the bot's nickname to what's been passed as parameters.
+1) Create a `!nick` command that changes the first mentionned user nickname to what's been passed as parameters.
     * If no argument is given, it resets the bot's nickname.

 ### Embeds